2016 6 Hours of Spa-Francorchamps: Race

 Graves, who fell to second in class, went into Rivage's gravel trap with a left-front brake failure, causing him to retire.
 Toyota retired their No. 6 entry because of an engine failure caused by an electrical fault.
 Smoke bellowed from the rear-end of Nakajima's Toyota upon leaving La Source and he went back into the pit lane where his mechanics worked on rectifying the problem allowing Oliver Jarvis in the No. 8 Audi to inherit the lead.
 Webber drove straight at the Bus Stop chicane, spun, and drove into the pit lane.
 Stefan Mücke, who was affected by turbocharger issues, lost control of the No. 66 Ford after his left-rear tyre burst, and narrowly avoided going airborne.
 He made heavy contact with the left-hand side barriers at Raidillon, heavily damaging the front-end and removing both of the car's doors, littering debris on the circuit.
 Mücke stopped in the centre of the track, causing the No. 2 Porsche to swerve to avoid hitting him.
 The safety car was deployed to allow marshals to repair the heavily damaged tyre barrier.
 Drivers were instructed to steer onto the right-hand side of the track at Eau Rouge because the stranded car blocked the turn.
-Mücke was transported to the medical centre and was later taken to the local hospital for a precautionary check-up because of leg bruising.
+Mücke was transported to the medical centre and was later taken to the local hospital for a precautionary check-up because of leg bruising and a cut to his right leg.

 Audi's No. 8 car made a pit stop for tyres, fuel and a rear spoiler replacement.
 The safety car went into the pit lane after 24 minutes and racing resumed with Jarvis leading the field back up to speed.
 Lamy passed François Perrodo's No. 83 AF Corse Ferrari at Rivage corner to take over the LMGTE Am lead.
 Patrick Long in the No. 88 Abu Dhabi Proton Racing car overtook Perrodo at Les Comes to take over second position in the category.
 Fässler closed the gap to Heidfeld in the No. 12 Rebellion Racing vehicle but was spun by Albuquerque's RGR Sport car after moving in front of him upon lapping him at La Source.
 This resulted in heavy damage to the No. 7 Audi car's front-end, littering debris on the track.
 This was partly because Fässler braked early for the corner due to slower cars.
 Baxi DC Racing's No. 35 Alpine and the Abu Dhabi's No. 88 Porsche made heavy contact causing the former to sustain a left-rear puncture.
 It scattered debris on the Kemmel Straight, and stopped at the side of the track.
 Calado's engine failed, preventing him from winning in LMGTE Pro and he went into his garage to retire.
-Derani locked his tyres at La Source, allowing Lapierre to close up to him.
+Derani locked his old worn tyres at La Source, allowing Lapierre to close up to him.
 Lapierre overtook Derani around the outside for the LMP2 lead while lapping Franchitti's Ford GT at Fagnes corner.